What is the Equity in My Car?

 1. Find Out How Much You Still Have to Pay on the Loan

-If these options are not available to you, you will need to contact the bank or dealership directly to ask for a current payout amount on your loan.
+If these options are not available to you, you will need to contact the bank, finance company or dealership directly to ask for the current payoff amount on your loan.

 2. Find Out How Much Your Car is Worth on the Market

-Trying to price your vehicle’s value on your own can be a little difficult, because the auto market fluctuates depending on the season, the year, and even the day.
+Trying to price your vehicle’s value on your own can be a little difficult, because the auto market fluctuates depending on the season, the year, and even the geography.
 You might remember how much you bought your car for, but you’ve probably put some wear and tear on it since then, depreciating the value.
-Even if the car is still in a similar condition to when you bought it, the price you paid isn’t necessarily accurate to the car’s current value.
+Even if the car is still in a similar condition to when you bought it, the price you paid isn’t a good estimate for its current value.

 Instead of guessing, there are two common ways of determining the equity in a car:

-A manager at the dealership will inspect the structural and cosmetic condition of your car and compare it to similar vehicles on the market to determine the value.
+A manager at the dealership will inspect the structural and cosmetic condition of your car and compare it to similar vehicles on the market to determine the value to the dealership.
 The whole process may take about half an hour and is typically be free.
 A car dealer should be able to tell you what they think the trade-in value of your car is and the market value as well.

 Title loans serviced by LoanMart offer free cash value estimates for cars online.1 If you have a few minutes to spare and know the basic details about your car, you could hop online and fill out the short title loan questionnaire.

-To receive an accurate estimate, you will need to provide the following information about your car1:
+To receive an accurate car equity estimate, you will need to provide the following information about your car1:

 • Vehicle Year